crossplane-contrib/contribfest/lab-contributing-workflow.md

  }
 ```

-### Deploy Changes Faster

 Instead of having to build and deploy the entire Crossplane image, we can just
-run the controllers directly in proc:
+run the controllers directly on our local machine with extra debugging info:

 ```console
 kubectl -n crossplane-system scale deploy crossplane --replicas=0